kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 43: April 13, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+Worked on section 9.
+I started implementing the authorization part of the application, I added the creator property to the post so we can manage who can edit and delete it later.

+**Thoughts**: I was not a good day but I could do some things!
+I felt better during the night.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/073ef9683174295dfb01dc2eb7049d90b7bab321)

+---

 ### Day 42: April 12, 2020

 **Today's Progress**: I continued the MEAN course on Udemy.
 Finished section 8.
 I finally implemented the login, logout, the AuthGuard and all that good user authentication-related stuff.
 Now I will move on to the Authorization section.